MEMU is written in largely portable C.

 On Windows you'll need to download the PortAudio source and build it.

-ASIO library from
+If you have the ASIO library from

-Steinberg Media Technologies GmbH.
+Steinberg Media Technologies GmbH,

-You also need to build the
+installed in You also need to build the

 DIRT